R. Kelly’s West Town Studio Still Occupied After Judge’s Order To Only Be Used 9 A.M.-5 P.M.

 Kelly’s real estate attorney Melvin Sims did speak after a judge ordered that nobody is to be inside the warehouse after 5 p.m.

-After Greenberg a woman walked in with food just before 9 p.m.
+After Greenberg, a woman walked in with food just before 9 p.m.

 “We do feel like this was a manufactured emergency,” Sims said.
 “There was no emergency here all along, and it seems the judge has sided with us.”

-That emergency is in reference to inspectors being called out to the studio at 219 Justine earlier this month after reports of people living in the commercial space.
+That emergency is in reference to inspectors being called out to the studio at 219 N. Justine St. earlier this month after reports of people living in the commercial space.

 “To show up like that with all the different inspectors, that’s a special occasion,” structural engineer Allan Gold said.
-“It doesn’t look commercial at all it looks very residential.”
+“It doesn’t look commercial at all.
+It looks very residential.”

 “A couch on the premises does not make it a living room,” Sims said.